alessandro-viani/ToyExample/README.md

 ## Util file

-Contains all utilities used in the Classes: Particle and Posterior
+Contains all utilities used in the Classes: Particle and Posterior.
+Moreover it contains the function forcreating the data utilised for performing the SMC samplers algorithm.

+The creation of the data is demanded to the function *creation_data* that takes as input the mean, standard deviation and amplitude of each gaussian as an array as long as other parameters.

+Example: for creating a data coming form the superpostion of two Gaussians with mean -2 and 2, standard deviation 1 and 0.5 and amplitude 0.7 and 0.3 in the range [-5,5] one just use the function as follows:

+> creation_data(n_data=100, mean=[-2,2], std=[1, 0.5], amp=[0.7,0.3], min_max_sour=[-5,5])

 ## Analysis